Role of suffering in human flourishing: contributions from positive psychology, theology, and philosophy.

 Journal of Psychology & Theology

-Hall, M. Elizabeth Lewis and Langer, Rick, "Role of suffering in human flourishing: contributions from positive psychology, theology, and philosophy."
+Hall, M. Elizabeth Lewis; Langer, Rick; and McMartin, Jason, "Role of suffering in human flourishing: contributions from positive psychology, theology, and philosophy."
 (2010).
 Faculty Articles & Research.
 126.